HarikalarKutusu/common-voice-tr-experiments/README.md

 # common-voice-tr-experiments
-Our experiments with Common Voice Turkish datasets, colab notebooks with training results.
+Our experiments with Common Voice Turkish datasets, Google Colab notebooks with training results.